 Vienna is known as the City of Music for its musical legacy.
 It’s also been named the best city in the world for its quality of life, and it has beautiful architecture… so it’s no wonder that people love visiting.
-Since it’s the capital of Austria, it is fairly expensive, but it actually isn’t as bad at other capital cities.
+And while visiting this city isn’t cheap, it is still fairly affordable when compared to other major European capital cities.

 This article is part of our City Price Guide Series — Click here to see all our city price guides.